 - Our Needs Met - "And my God will meet all your needs according to the riches of his glory in Christ Jesus."
 Philippians 4:19

 - Wolfe Stew - What fun to be able to share our ideas and connect with others!
-We've found new purpose, an outlet for our creativity, a platform for sharing ideas and an opportunity to expand our relationships.
+We've found a new purpose, an outlet for our creativity, a platform for sharing ideas, and an opportunity to expand our relationships.
 We're thankful for you, readers!

 - Teaching - Such an important, impactful, heavy job.
-One we do not take lightly.
-It is our joy to guide these littles, to show them love and to let them into our hearts.
+It is our joy to guide these littles, to show them love, and to let them into our hearts.
 We are forever grateful that we get to take part in their lives.
-Also, for teammates without whom survival would not be possible and for whom we will always fight!
+Also, for teammates without whom survival would be impossible and for whom we will always fight!

 - Nature - God meets us there.
 His glory is all around us.
 In the simple, yet complex beauty crafted and designed by our creator.
 In awe we stand.

-- Books - Our endless supply of friends, escape, knowledge, words of wonder, connections, inspiration and adventure.
+- Books - Our endless supply of friends, escape, knowledge, wonder, connections, inspiration, and adventure.

 It's your turn!
 Download the thankfulness sheet here and join us in our Thanksgiving challenge!

 Thankful for You,